nbergeland/Big_City_Crime/README.md

 ## Rough breakdown of the tasks
-Clean up the each dataset, and merge all the meaning data into one dataset Take each question and use jupyter notebook and pandas to analyze Use matplotlib to create data visualizations of the trend Use google map api to generate the heat map for certain findings Create the report and presentation
+Clean up the each dataset, and merge all the meaning data into one dataset Take each question and use jupyter notebook and pandas to analyze Use matplotlib & Plotly to create data visualizations of the trend Use google map api to generate the heat map for certain findings Create the report and presentation